 II.
 Short-Term Suspension

-Upon suspension of any student, the principal or appropriate administrator responsible for such suspension shall report the suspension to the Executive Director of Elementary or Secondary Instruction.
+Upon suspension of any student, the principal or appropriate administrator responsible for such suspension shall report the suspension to the Executive Director of School Leadership.

 Any oral or written notice to the parent/guardian of a student who is suspended from school attendance for not more than 10 days shall include notification of the length of the suspension.